VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Choosing When to Update the Read-side Data

-In the Conference Management bounded context, the business customer can change the description of a seat type.
+In the Conference Management bounded context, the Business Customer can change the description of a seat type.
 This results in a **SeatUpdated** event that the **ConferenceViewModelGenerator** class in the Orders and Registrations bounded context handles; This class updates the read-model data to reflect the new information about the seat type.
-The UI displays the new seat description when a registrant is making an order.
+The UI displays the new seat description when a Registrant is making an order.

-However, if a registrant views a previously created order (for example to assign attendees to seats), the registrant sees the original seat description.
+However, if a Registrant views a previously created order (for example to assign Attendees to seats), the Registrant sees the original seat description.

 > **CarlosPersona:** This is a deliberate business decision: we don't
-> want to confuse registrants by changing the seat description after
+> want to confuse Registrants by changing the seat description after
 > they create an order.